GergoV/trial-exam-python/README.md

 ### Explain the algorithm used in exercise 2.
 Use a flowchart, structogram or pseudo code.
 [2p]
 #### Your answer:

+See flowchart.png.

 ### How can you get a random number in python?
 [2p]
 #### Your answer:

+You need to import 'random' module. random.randrange(range_start, range_end) method can be used to generate a random integer between range_start and range_end.

 ### What does M stand for in MVC?
 [2p]
 #### Your answer:

+Model.